 A blustering speech from President Hamid Karzai of Afghanistan left many international observers puzzling yesterday.
-His speech came just days after a public dressing-down by President Obama.
-And it came the day after the Afghan Parliament voted against his amendments to a law banning non-Afghans from the UN-backed election commission that exposed last year’s election fraud.
+Not least because this President Karzai speech came just days after a public dressing-down by President Obama.
+And it also came the day after the Afghan Parliament voted against his amendments to a law that banned non-Afghans from the UN-backed election commission that exposed last year’s election fraud.

 Both puzzling and contrary.
-That’s the speech and it’s probably also a useful analogy for Afghanistan as well.
+That’s the essence of the Karzai speech and it’s probably also a useful analogy for Afghanistan as well.

 The speech carried few moments of eloquence but his repetition style near the beginning was noteworthy: